-It was however not the end yet of long roads!
-We’ve walked a very long and straight road that eventually took us into Caminha.
-It was close to 15:30 and a very long day!
+It was however not the end of long roads yet!
+We’ve walked on a very long and straight road that eventually took us into Caminha … it was close to 15:30 when we’ve arrive … a very, very long day!

 The clock tower (“Torre do Relogio”) in the square of Caminha

 To see the Albergue Peregrinos de Caminha was definitely one of my highlights today 😂.

 The welcoming sign of Albergue Peregrinos de Caminha

 As we’ve walked into the albergue, the staff started to sing “Happy Birthday” … I was quite confused for a moment as why they were singing this, but then we’ve learned the Albergue Peregrinos de Caminha are celebrating their 6th birthday today 😊.

 And so, after a frustrating and long day on the road, we were once again overwhelmed with the friendly and welcoming nature of the Portuguese people!
 They had a table set with traditional Portuguese soup, bread, chicken and salad for all the pilgrims to enjoy and to celebrate their birthday with them.

 We are sleeping real “Camino style” tonight … several bunk beds in one dorm and at night time (surprisingly) all the beds were taken.
 We had no idea where they all came from, because we have hardly seen any pilgrims on our journey thus far.

 The ladies’ bathroom was a challenge for a conservative South African like me … open showers … but I was first and the only one there at the time (it was a quick shower!)